Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: Computing the Stability Exponent

 \subsection{Discretization}

-If $\Phi_t$ is a function of a stationary Markov process but the state space for that Markov process is not finite, we can discretize it (see, e.g., \cite{tauchen1991quadrature}, \cite{rouwenhorst1995}, or \cite{farmer2017discretizing}).
-Once that procedure has been carried out, the remaining steps are the same as for the finite state Markov case described above.
-In what follows we investigate this procedure, finding support for its efficiency when the state space is relatively small.
+If the state space is finite, then, as discussed in Section~\ref{s:aar}, the exponent $\lL_\Phi^p = \lL_\Phi$ is equal to the log of the spectral radius of a valuation matrix and can therefore be obtained by numerical linear algebra.
+This leads to the following idea for handling settings where the state space is infinite and no analytical expression for $\lL_\Phi$ exists: discretize the state process and then proceed as for the finite state case.
+In this section we investigate whether or not this procedure leads to a good approximation to the value of $\lL_\Phi^p$ from the original (infinite state) model.

+To answer this question, we will use the model investigated just above, in Appendix~\ref{ss:lpc}.
+This is convenient because, as shown in that section, an analytical expression for $\lL_\Phi^p$ exists.
+Existence of an analytical expression allows us to make a careful comparison between the true solution and the approximation produced by discretization.

-Our experiment is based on the constant volatility model from section~\ref{ss:crra}, where the analytical expression for $\lL_\Phi^p = \lL_\Phi$ exists.
-We discretize the Gaussian AR(1) state process \eqref{al:sar0} using Rouwenhorst's method, compute the valuation matrix $V$ in \eqref{eq:vij} corresponding to this discretized state process, calculate the spectral radius $r(V)$ using linear algebra routines and, from there, compute the associated value for the stability exponent via \eqref{eq:rvi}.
+Our first step is to discretize the Gaussian AR(1) state process \eqref{al:sar0} using the method of \cite{rouwenhorst1995}.
+This produces a finite Markov matrix $\Pi$ and finite state space with typical elements $x,y$.
+In view of \eqref{eq:phimp}, the valuation matrix $V$ corresponding to this discretized model is given by

+We calculate the spectral radius $r(V)$ using linear algebra routines and, from there, compute the associated value for the stability exponent via \eqref{eq:rvi}.
 Finally, we compare the result with the true value of $\lL_\Phi$ obtained from the analytical expression \eqref{eq:lpc}.

 Figure~\ref{f:discretization_vs_true_fig} shows this comparison when the utility parameter $\gamma$ is set to $2.5$ and the consumption and dividend parameters are set to the values in table~I of \cite{bansal2004risks}.\footnote{ In particular, $\mu_c = \mu_d = 0.0015$, $\rho=0.979$, $\sigma=0.00034$, $\sigma_c = 0.0078$, $\sigma_d = 0.035$ and $\varphi=1.0$.} The vertical axis shows the value of $\lL_\Phi$.
 The horizontal axis shows the level of discretization, indexed by the number of states for $\{X_t\}$ generated at the Rouwenhorst step.
 The true value of $\lL_\Phi$ at these parameters, as calculate from \eqref{eq:lpc}, is $-0.0031545$.
 The discrete approximation of $\lL_\Phi$ is accurate up to six decimal places whenever the state space has more than 6 elements.
 Thus, the discrete approximation is sufficiently accurate to implement the test $\lL_\Phi < 0$ even for relatively coarse discretizations.
 Moreover, as shown in the figure, the approximation of $\lL_\Phi$ converges to the true value as the number of states increases.
 We experimented with other parameter values and found similar results.